Initial setup

 vignette("dplyr")

 • You can get information about a function by entering its name in the RStudio Help toolbar.
 You’ll then get information about the function’s arguments and often some examples.
-You can also get help via the console, as follows ( e.g. here for getwd()):
+You can also get help via the console by typing a question mark followed by the function name, as follows (e.g. here for getwd()):

 ?getwd